Ahmedmo7/Ahmedmo7/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on an Anime Tracking List
+- 🔭 I’m currently working on freelance web applications
 - 🌱 I’m currently learning Ruby and Java Backend Development